 Fallback options should be quick and seamless – this combines the key interactive aspects of the previous two.
 Instead of the chatbot using a few more extra steps, it should be capable of immediately switching over to a human representative at the most appropriate time.
 To make it seamless, it first requires the chatbot to be mistaken as a human.
 Then, if no direct fallback notification is used, the NLP should be applied “without skipping a beat”, until the human operator sends the next reply.

 Simulate emotional callback to convincing effect – empathy can be a powerful tool in significantly improving the interactive experience provided by chatbots.
-This is a more complex method of integrating natural language processing features and AI, and as such the feature would largely depend on the industry or type of business that the chatbot is being implemented in.
+This is a more complex method of integrating natural language processing features and AI, and as such, the feature would largely depend on the industry or type of business that the chatbot is being implemented.
 For example, chatbots designed for elderly services can project inquisitiveness by asking follow-up questions or showing curiosity in other written/spoken details that would encourage the user to be more open.

 Disappears into the background when unneeded – lastly, if the service is no longer needed, a smart chatbot can automatically gauge the conversation flow and simply go back behind the curtain.
 Not as prevalent for service chatbots, but it can be quite convenient for (information) assistant chatbots used internally.